 Things to Do and See

 The Britannia Mine Museum has a number of exhibits, buildings and things of interest to see and do.
-In addition to its “Company Store” gift shop and Chatterbox Cafe, there is the Mineral Gallery, a gold-panning pavilion, the Britannia A to Z Historical Exhibits, a kids’ play area, a film about mining, Mill No. 3, other historical buildings and a visitor centre with interactive displays.
+In addition to its “Company Store” gift shop and Chatterbox Cafe, there is the Mineral Gallery, a gold-panning pavilion, the Britannia A to Z Historical Exhibits and a kids’ play area.
+There is also a film about mining, Mill No. 3, other historical buildings and a visitor centre with interactive displays.

 At the attraction there is also a 45-minute underground tour where you get to wear a miner’s hard hat and ride the mining train into the side of the mountain.
-Since the summer of 2019, there is also the new multi-sensory BOOM! exhibit.
+Since the summer of 2019, there is also the multi-sensory BOOM! exhibit.